Categories

 TLS 1.2 Recommended

-Office 365 does use Transport Layer Security (TLS) as a security protocol for communication between servers and clients.
-TLS provides several benefits for Office 365 users:
+My Office 24/7 does use Transport Layer Security (TLS) as a security protocol for communication between servers and clients.
+TLS provides several benefits for My Office 24/7 users:

 • Data Encryption: TLS encrypts data during transmission, ensuring that sensitive information such as emails and files are protected and cannot be intercepted or tampered with.